Reconstruction of Germany

-The reconstruction of Germany was a long process of rebuilding Germany after the destruction endured during World War II.
-Germany had suffered heavy losses during the war, both in lives and industrial power.
-6.9 to 7.5 million Germans had been killed, roughly 8.26 to 8.86% of the population (see also World War II casualties).
-The country's cities were severely damaged from heavy bombing in the closing chapters of the war and agricultural production was only 35% of what it was before the war.
+The reconstruction of Germany was the process of rebuilding Germany after the destruction endured during World War II.
+Germany suffered heavy losses during the war, both in lives and industrial power.
+Approximately 6.9 to 7.5 million Germans died, representing roughly 8.5 percent of the German population and a significant portion (~10%) of total World War II casualties estimated at 70 to 85 million people.
+The country's cities were severely damaged from heavy bombing in the closing chapters of the war and agricultural production was only 35 percent of what it was before the war.

-At the Potsdam Conference, the victorious Allies ceded roughly 25% of Germany's pre-Anschluss territory to Poland and the Soviet Union.
+At the Potsdam Conference, the victorious Allies ceded roughly 25 percent of Germany's pre-Anschluss territory to Poland and the Soviet Union.
 The German population in this area was expelled, together with the Germans of the Sudetenland and the German populations scattered throughout the rest of Eastern Europe.
 Between 1.5 and 2 million are said to have died in the process, depending on source.
 As a result, the population density grew in the "new" Germany that remained after the dismemberment.

 As agreed at Potsdam, an attempt was made to convert Germany into a pastoral and agricultural nation, allowing only light industry.
-Many factories were dismantled as reparations or were simply destroyed (see also the Morgenthau Plan).
+Many factories were dismantled as reparations or were simply destroyed as proposed in the Morgenthau Plan.
 Millions of German prisoners of war were for several years used as forced labor, by both the Western Allies and the Soviet Union.

 Beginning immediately after the German surrender and continuing for the next two years, the United States pursued a vigorous program to harvest all technological and scientific know-how, as well as all patents in Germany.
-John Gimbel comes to the conclusion in his book, Science Technology and Reparations: Exploitation and Plunder in Post-war Germany, that the "intellectual reparations" taken by the U.S. and the UK amounted to close to 10 billion dollars, equivalent to around 100 billion dollars in 2006. (see also Operation Paperclip).
+John Gimbel comes to the conclusion in his book, Science Technology and Reparations: Exploitation and Plunder in Post-war Germany, that the "intellectual reparations" taken by the U.S. and the UK amounted to close to $10 billion, equivalent to around $150 billion in 2024, concurrent to Operation Paperclip.

 As soon as 1945, the Allied forces worked heavily on removing Nazi influence from Germany in a process dubbed as "denazification".

-By mid-1947, the success of denazification and the start of the Cold War had led to a re-consideration of policy, as the Germans were seen as possible allies in the contest, and it was becoming clear that the economic recovery of Europe was dependent on the reactivation of German industry.
+By mid-1947, the success of denazification and the start of the Cold War led to a re-consideration of policy, as the Germans were seen as possible allies in the contest, and it was becoming clear that the economic recovery of Europe was dependent on the reactivation of German industry.
 With the repudiation of the U.S. occupation directive JCS 1067 in July 1947, the Western Allies were able to start planning for the introduction of a currency reform to halt the rampant inflation.
 This type of action to help the German economy had been prohibited by the directive.